Autodesk/arnold-usd/docs/building.md

 - `GOOGLETEST_LIB_PREFIX`: Prefix of Google Test libraries.
 - `GTEST_INCLUDE_DIR`: Path to the Google Test Headers, optional.
 Use if not using a standard Google Test installation layout.
 - `GTEST_LIBRARYDIR`: Path to the Google Test Libraries, optional.
 Use if not using a standard Google Test installation layout.

+The build script will now try to find the `pxrConfig.cmake` for configuring the USD dependencies.
+If for some reasons you do not want to use `pxrConfig.cmake`, make sure it is not in `USD_LOCATION` by moving it or renaming it, in that case the build script will try to find the usd libraries and you will have to set the locations of boost and tbb.

 ### Installation Configuration:
 - `CMAKE_INSTALL_PREFIX`: Directory to install under.